Philio/GoMySQL/README.markdown

 **MySQL.MultiQuery(sql string)**

 Identical in function to MySQL.Query, intended for use with multiple statements.
-Returns an array of MySQLResult objects or nil on failure.
+Returns an array of MySQLResult objects and os.Error.

 Example: